“Integrity has no need of rules”

 To put it another way, the mechanics of the advice process may influence any conclusion on their advice was provided in the best interests of their client, but it does not prove it.
 The adviser’s motivation (their intent and influences) should be the key determinant of whether they acted in accordance with their duties.
-Motivation is difficult to prove (except by inference) and outcomes are variable and unpredictable.
-So we fall back on process because and mechanistic solutions.
+Motivation is difficult to prove (except by inference) and outcomes are variable and unpredictable, so we fall back on process and mechanistic solutions.

-This is the reason why we see Statements of Advice that state
+This is the reason we see advisers’ documents declaring that

 “I embrace the concept of Best Interests Duty and give priority to your interests ahead of my own.
 My commitment is to act in [your] best interests and to act honestly, professionally, fairly and objectively in the provision of financial services”.

 The statement seems dishonestly aspirational when the recommendation that followed it left the client more than $170,000 worse off as a result of implementing the recommendation.